 For easy fire startup, you might be interested in the Weber’s Fire Chimney Starter.
 This fire starter is very portable and easy-to-use, and it can start a fire in less than a minute.
 You can buy these items at local stores or online at a price of around 10.00 USD.

 This brand of smoker includes a thermometer for easy temperature reading, but just in case you need to have one on stand-by, there are many different types of thermometers offered for sale.
 One of them is the Weber’s Instant Read Thermometer.
 This digital thermometer is very accurate, and sold at a very affordable price of around 10.00 USD.

 The Dyna-Glo comes with a one-year limited warranty on everything but the paint and the charcoal tray.
-The charcoal tray comes with a 90-day warrantee for defects alone and the paint comes with a 90-day warrantee for defects except in the occurrence of rust, which may appear after repeated use.
+The charcoal tray comes with a 90-day warranty for defects alone and the paint comes with a 90-day warranty for defects except in the occurrence of rust, which may appear after repeated use.
 It does not cover damages or issues related to abuse, neglect or modifications.

 Often found on the lower end of the price line, the Dyna-Glo Charcoal Offset Smoker is a bang-for-your-buck type of appliance.
 It’s not the biggest one you’ll ever see.
 And there aren’t too many bells or whistles that come attached to its exterior.

 But, if you’re looking for a quality smoker that gets the job done for a fraction of the price, then the Dyna-Glo is the way to go.
 As long as you don’t mind making a few new friends.

 This Dyna-Glo smoker is an excellent value and offers the full smoking experience.
 The charcoal or wood chip fuel gives the smoker that “traditional” feeling that we all get when cooking outdoors and grilling or smoking our favorite meat.